 OUR BOARD

-Alison Carter - Treasurer
+Alison Carter - Chair

 Alison has been on the board for Neighbourhood Danceworks (NDW) several times.
 In 2003 when NDW